EARL: Entropy-Aware RL Alignment of LLMs for Reliable RTL Code Generation

-These limitations highlight the need for entropy-aware reinforcement learning methods that selectively emphasize critical tokens while preserving stability on deterministic ones.

-Addressing these challenges requires understanding how learning signals distribute across tokens in RTL sequences.
-To this end, we conduct an entropy analysis of RTL code generation, which further highlights the limitations of uniform updates.
-As shown in Fig.~\ref{fig:entropy_hist}, the entropy distribution is highly skewed.
+To understand where learning signals should be allocated, we analyze token-level entropy in RTL generation.
+As shown in Figure~\ref{fig:entropy_hist}, the entropy distribution is highly skewed.
 Most tokens are generated with near-zero entropy, while only a small fraction exhibit significantly higher uncertainty.
 This pattern echoes recent findings in RLVR research~\cite{2025entropy_review,2025beyond,2025stabilizing}.
-In RTL, the imbalance is even more pronounced, since deterministic syntax and port declarations dominate sequences, while high-entropy tokens correspond to module structure, control flow, and signal connections that largely determine correctness.
-These findings motivate the need for reinforcement learning updates that focus on critical, high-entropy tokens rather than treating all positions uniformly.
-We provide a more detailed entropy analysis in RTL generation in Section \ref{sec:entropy}.
+In RTL, the imbalance is even more pronounced, since deterministic syntax and port declarations dominate sequences.
+These observations suggest that uniform updates waste gradient budget, motivating reinforcement learning (RL) methods that selectively focus on high-entropy, high-impact positions.
+A more detailed entropy study is presented in Section \ref{sec:entropy}.